 About

-I am a San Francisco-based artist, a painter who works in both the figurative and abstract genres.
-My figurative work reinterprets historical, political, mythical and cultural themes.
-I paint using oils and acrylics from both life and photographic references.
+I am a San Francisco-based artist, a painter who works in both the representational and abstract genres.
+Using a number of different media, I paint from both life and photographic references.
 Drawing is an integral part of my practice.

 My work has been exhibited at the 1212 Gallery (Burlingame, CA) and Back To The Picture (San Francisco).
 Harry Potter & The Fires of Ignorance was included in the 2008 curated exhibition “Banned & Recovered: Artists Respond to Censorship” at the SF Center for the Book and African American Museum & Library in Oakland, CA. The piece traveled with the exhibition throughout California in 2009 and 2010.
 Additionally, I participate every year in Open Studios events at Hunters Point Shipyard Artists site.

-I have studied with painting with Felicia Forte and Donald Bradford and drawing with Graham Nickson (New York Studio School), Christian Fagerlund (UC, Berkeley) and Diane Olivier (City College).
+Among others I have studied with painting with Jennifer Pochinski, Jenny Nelson, and Donald Bradford; drawing with Graham Nickson (New York Studio School), Christian Fagerlund (UC, Berkeley) and Diane Olivier (City College).

-I was the co-founder of Venetian Red (2008-2014), a blog about art, textiles and design.
-I continue to write for Figuratively Speaking.
-“Joan Schulze—A Life in Collage” was published in Fall 2010 issue of Surface Design Journal.
+I also write about art.
+I was the co-founder of Venetian Red (2008-2014), a blog that covered topics on art, textiles and design.
+My article “Joan Schulze—A Life in Collage” was published in Fall 2010 issue of Surface Design Journal.
+I’m currently writing on topics that inspire and influence my work on this site under the tab Creative Briefs.

 I am an alumna of Brown University and Columbia Business School.